 6.3 Gender: Equitable gender representation should be sought at all levels of ICANN.
 Currently, ICANN’s approach to gender is binary: male or female.
 The representation of women in all areas of ICANN remains a challenge.
 It is critical that in all official community roles, equality between genders be achieved.
 It is no longer acceptable that there be a gender difference of more than 10% in the makeup of any leadership group with regard to the community from which it is drawn.
 It is also important for ICANN to note the evolving issue of equitable consideration of more complex gender identification.

 6.3.1 Gender expression: Given societal changes and the acceptance of variance in gender that goes beyond the binary classifications, the subgroup considers it is important to create a welcoming environment for persons who don't conform to binary gender.
 There should also be further work done to ensure that there are no obstacles to inclusion or to the participation of those with gender variance in the various leadership roles.
 ICANN should accept the voluntary open identification of those who are gender variant while at the same time respect those for whom such identification is a private matter.
-Consideration should be given to adding ‘do not wish to disclose’, ’other’, or something similar, in the gender portion of forms.
+Consideration should be given to adding ‘do not wish to disclose’, ’other’, or something similar, in the gender identification portion of forms.

 6.4 Age: This element refers to variations that facilitate inclusion of the range of age groups across ICANN, from older generations through to the next generations.
 Moreover, youth engagement should be taken into consideration whenever possible in the activities of the ICANN community, fostering the exchange of experience between generations.